IrisDynamics/pyorcasdk/README.md

 ## Introduction

 pyorcasdk is a Python package designed to allow for easy software interaction with ORCA Series linear motors.
-The package is created using C++ bindings on our C++ library, [orcaSDK](https://github.com/IrisDynamics/orcaSDK).
+The package is created using Python bindings on our C++ library, [orcaSDK](https://github.com/IrisDynamics/orcaSDK).

 ## Prerequisites